piscis/fsext/Readme.md

 # FSext
-some small nodejs extentions to the node-"fs" module, that where usefull for me.
+Some small extensions to the builtin fs module for node.

 ## License
 (The MIT License)